aaronEberhart/fOWL/README.md

 FIXME: description

 ## Usage
-A list of OWL functions currently available in -main can be seen by running (dir ontology.IO) in the repl.
+A list of OWL functions currently available in the main entrypoint from the REPL can be seen by running (dir ontology.IO).

 More detail on each function can be obtained by entering (doc _function name_).

 ## Examples